HumanCellAtlas/dcp-community/rfcs/text/0000-audr-analysis-updates.md

 1. Create a submission envelope with the parameter isUpdate = true.
 2. Add `analysis_process_0.json` with provenance.document_id set to the same UUID as the existing `analysis_process_0.json`
 3. For other files that need updating, also add them to the envelope with the same provenance.document_id as their previous versions.
-4. For files that only exist in the new analysis, add them to the envelope with any provenance.document_id.
+4. For files that only exist in the new analysis, add them to the envelope with a new provenance.document_id.
 5. For files that exist only in the older analysis, post an HTTP DELETE to their endpoint.
 6. For files that are in both envelopes but don’t need updating, do nothing.